To get certified to teach in Texas:

 - Select a teacher preparation program that offers your desired certification area.

 Note: Each certification area requires its own set of exams.
 Don't forget to keep an eye on their deadlines!

 Once you know your grade and subject preferences, you can select a certification area.
 We've compiled all of them below.

 In some cases, you may have multiple certification options to choose from.
-For example, if you want to teach fourth, fifth or sixth grade, you could get (a) a certification for PK-6th grade and/or (b) a certification for 4th-8th grade.
+For example, if you want to teach fourth, fifth or sixth grade, you could get a certification for grades PK-6 and/or (b) a certification for grades 4-8.

 These are the most common certification areas in Texas, per the State Board of Educator Certification (SBEC):

 Not a fan of hunting through text tables?

 - Select the grade(s) and/or subject(s) you're interested in teaching, and the chart will update to show you what certifications you need.

 - Hover to explore additional notes and details.

 Gain admission into an accredited university and earn a bachelor’s degree.